chirag-99/Supermarket-Sales-Analysis/README.md

 # Supermarket-Sales-Analysis

 The dataset contains sales details of different stores of a supermarket chain that has multiple stores in different parts of the US.
-With columns including: Ship Mode, Segment, Country, City, State, Postal code, Region, Category, Sub-category, Sales, Quantity, Discount, and Profit
+With columns including: Ship Mode, Segment, Country, City, State, Postal code, Region, Category, Sub-category, Sales, Quantity, Discount, and Profit.

-Dataset source: Kaggle(public)
+Dataset source: Kaggle(public).

-This dataset was analyzed in 2 parts: Power BI and MongoDB
+This dataset was analyzed in 2 parts: Power BI and MongoDB.

 ## 1. Power BI